-Case presentation (Hospital Supervisor) 40% Case presentation 40% Theoretical assessment 20% References: ADAMS R. DANIEL A and RULLMAN L 1975 Games, sports and exercises for the physically handicapped 2nd ed.
+The student is required to participate to a satisfactory level in i) the geriatric tutorial ii) the amputee case study iii) the orthoplast orthotic practical session.
+B. Clinical assessment (Hospital Supervisor) - 60% Case presentation - verbal - 40% Case presentation - written - (L.I.) - 20% References: ADAMS R, DANIEL A and RULLMAN L 1975 Games, sports and exercises for the physically handicapped 2nd ed.
 Philadelphia, Lea and Febiger BASMAJIAN J and KIRBY R L (eds) 1984 Medical rehabilitation Baltimore, Williams and Wilkins BASMAJIAN J 1978 Therapeutic exercise 3rd ed.
 Baltimore, Williams and Wilkins BOLTON E and GOODWIN G 1974 Pool exercise 4th ed.
 Edinburgh, Churchill Livingstone NICHOLS P J R 1980 Rehabilitation medicine 2nd ed.
 London, Butterworths SKINNER A T and THOMSON A N 1983 Duffield's exercise in water 3rd ed.
-London, Balliere Tindall P4891 Physiotherapy in Rehabilitation - Advanced Contact Hours: 95 (3 week clinical placement) Prerequisites: P3700, P3800 Content: Students will spend 3 weeks in a general rehabilitation unit treating people with a wide range of long term and/or multiple pathologies.
-They will attend team meetings, ward rounds and tutorials, and will gain a better appreciation of the roles of the different health team members.
-They will have some practical experience of hydrotherapy; they will go on a home visit where possible, and will spend 1 day with the R.D.N.S.
-They will learn of community resources and sporting facilities for the disabled.
+London, Balliere Tindall P4891 Physiotherapy in Rehabilitation - Advanced Contact Hours: 95 (3 week clinical placement) Prerequisites: P3700, P3800 Content: Students will spend 3 weeks in a rehabilitation setting treating people with a range of problems.
+Emphasis will be on one particular type of condition e.g. head injury, amputation.
+Students will attend team meetings, ward rounds, home visits, community resources where appropriate, and will spend one day with the Royal District Nursing Service.
+They will investigate community resources, long-term facilities, self-help groups etc. with emphasis on the geographical locality of their rehabilitation placement.
+Some students may be offered a placement in an area of rehabilitation e.g. industry, in which the content of the program and the objectives may be modified to suit the placement.
 Assessment:

-Clinical assessment (Hospital Supervisor)

-Paper presentation

-70% 30%

-References: BASMAJIAN J and KIRBY R L eds.
-1984 Medical rehabilitation Baltimore, Williams and Wilkins

-KOTTLE F L, STILLWELL K and LEHMANN J F eds.
+Clinical assessment (Hospital Supervisor) 70% Paper presentation 30% References: BASMAJIAN J and KIRBY R L eds.
+1984 Medical rehabilitation Baltimore, Williams and Wilkins KOTTLE F L, STILLWELL K and LEHMANN J F eds.
 1981 Krusen's handbook of physical medicine and rehabilitation 3rd ed.
-Philadelphia, Saunders

-O'SULLIVAN S, CULLAN K and SCHMITZ T 1981 Physical rehabilitation Philadelphia, F.A.
+Philadelphia, Saunders O'SULLIVAN S, CULLAN K and SCHMITZ T 1981 Physical rehabilitation Philadelphia, F.A.
 Davis Co.

-P4892 Physiotherapy in Geriatrics

-Contact Hours: 95 (3 week full-time clinical practice)

-Prerequisites: P3700, P3800

-Content: This unit aims to provide the student with a broad understanding of physiotherapy in geriatrics, with emphasis on a team approach towards management of physical, psychological and social problems relevant to the elderly.
-Students are based in a geriatric centre ar.d may gain experience in rehabilitation, acute or extended care or domiciliary physiotherapy

-Assessment:

-Clinical assessment (Hospital Supervisor) Paper presentation 70% 30% References: ANDERSON W F and WILLIAMS B 1983 Practical management of the elderly London, Blackwell BROCKLEHURST J C 1978 Textbook of geriatric medicine and gerontology 2nd ed.
-Edinburgh, Churchill Livingstone JACKŠON O S Ă 1983 Physical therapy of the geriatric patient New York, Churchill Livingstone SHAW M W 1984 The challenge of ageing Churchill Livingstone P4893 Physiotherapy in Spinal Paralysis Contact Hours: 190 (6 week full-time clinical placement) Prerequisites: P3700, P3800 Content: Students will develop special knowledge skills and insight into the role of the physiotherapist as a member of a team responsible for the management of clients with spinal paralysis.
-Experience will be gained in both the acute and rehabilitation stages of care, including participation in clients' sporting acticities.
+P4892 Physiotherapy in Geriatrics Contact Hours: 95 (3 week full-time clinical practice) Prerequisites: P3700, P3800, P4890 Content: This unit aims to provide the student with a broad understanding of physiotherapy in geriatrics with some emphasis on the resources available to help the patient achieve long term maximal independence and self-care.
+Students are based in a geriatric centre and will spend varying amounts of time treating and assessing patients on an in-patient, out-patient or domiciliary basis.
+They will attend ward rounds, team meetings, home visits, community resources where appropriate, and will spend one day with the Royal District Nursing Service.
+They will investigate the resources available to help the patient maintain maximal independence and quality of life with emphasis on the geographical location of their placement.
+Assessment Clinical assessment (Hospital Supervisor) Paper presentation 70% 30% References: ANDERSON W F and WILLIAMS B 1983 Practical management of the elderly London, Blackwell BROCKLEHURST J C 1978 Textbook of geriatric medicine and gerontology 2nd ed.
+Edinburgh, Churchill Livingstone JACKSON OS A 1983 Physical therapy of the geriatric patient New York, Churchill Livingstone SHAW M W 1984 The challenge of ageing Melbourne Churchill Livingstone P4893 Physiotherapy in Spinal Paralysis Contact Hours: 190 (6 week full-time clinical placement) Prerequisites: P3700, P3800 Content: Students will develop special knowledge skills and insight into the role of the physiotherapist as a member of a team responsible for the management of clients with spinal paralysis.
+Experience will be gained in both the acute and rehabilitation stages of care, including participation in clients' sporting activities.
 Students will also be exposed to client education sessions.
 Assessment: